-Upon graduating from UNC she returned to Dallas in search of impacting change in her local community.
+Upon graduating from UNC, Garcia returned to Dallas in search of impacting change in her local community.
 She is currently working with the Dallas County Promise to make college education possible for all students.
-Questioning the inequities that still exist in the public school system, particularly in Southeast Dallas, Karla decided to run for DISD school board to represent the perspective and needs of students in her community.
+Questioning the inequities that still exist in the public school system, particularly in Southeast Dallas, Karla ran for and was elected to the Dallas ISD Board of Trustees representing District 4 in 2019.

-Karla is running to represent the communities of Pleasant Grove, Seagoville and Balch Springs because she shares the lived experiences of current District 4 students and aspires to a larger vision of success and opportunity for all families.
+Karla is running for reelection to represent the communities of Pleasant Grove, Seagoville and Balch Springs because she aspires to a larger vision of success and opportunity for all families.
 She is a fierce advocate for underserved communities and believes that systematic changes can improve the quality of education for all students in DISD.